A countable-support symmetric iteration separating PP from AC: Introduction

 \paragraph{What is not claimed.} Beyond the theory displayed above and the explicit corollaries proved in the final section (such as Corollary~\ref{cor:OP} and Remark~\ref{rem:KWP}), we do not claim additional choiceless consequences.

-\paragraph{Organization.} Section~\ref{sec:prelims} fixes the metatheoretic conventions and records the countable-support symmetric-iteration API items imported from \cite{gilsonCSI}.
+\paragraph{Organization.} Section~\ref{sec:prelims} fixes the metatheoretic conventions, records the bounded-stage iteration facts imported from \cite{gilsonCSI}, and explains how the present manuscript carries out the specific \(\Ord\)-length recursion.
 Section~\ref{sec:cohen-seed} constructs the seed model $\cN$ and establishes $\DC$, $\neg\AC$, and $\SVC(S)$ at stage~$0$.
-Section~\ref{sec:reduction-blueprint} recalls Ryan--Smith localization and isolates the fixed parameter $T$ together with the localized principles.
+Section~\ref{sec:reduction-blueprint} recalls Ryan--Smith localization and isolates the parameter $\Pow(S)$ together with the localized principles.
 Subsections~\ref{subsec:Qf} and~\ref{subsec:ACWO-package} define the package forcings used at successor stages.
 Section~\ref{sec:iterate-packages} defines the class-length symmetric iteration and verifies the final-stage propositions, culminating in Theorem~\ref{thm:final-PP-notAC}.